rafapaulino/rafa-accordion/README.md

-# Bootstrap Carrossel com Efeitos
+# Bootstrap Accordion

-Adiciona umas animações no carrossel do Boostrap
+Faz pequenas mudanças no accordion do Boostrap
 ## Features

 - `v1.0.0` Criação do Plugin.

 ### Important informations

-- To install is quite simple: bower install rafa-carrossel
+- To install is quite simple: bower install rafa-accordion
 -----

 ## Example of use